MrSinaMaleki/Self-documented-concepts/2-MixIn, Composite and Component/MixIn/Mixin.md

 sina_ak = Ak47Sina()
 print(sina_ak.reload_time)
 ```

+You can also get the input from the user and put it in the class initian call so you can use the paransese and do an acuall composition.

 In the example above you are over_writing the inherited value and decrementing it by the value of a gun with fast reload !